Edge precoloring extension of hypercubes: Proof of Theorem

 Without loss of generality we assume that the edge in $H_2$ is precolored $d$.
 We first consider the case when the restriction of $\varphi$ to $H_1$ is extendable (as a precoloring of $Q_{d-1}$).
 Suppose first that there is some precolored edge $e_1$ in $H_1$ such that the corresponding edge of $H_2$ is not precolored or adjacent to the precolored edge of $H_2$.
 Without loss of generality we assume that $\varphi(e_1) = 1$.
 We define a new precoloring $\varphi'$ from $\varphi$ by recoloring $e_1$ by color $d$ and by coloring $e_2$ by color $d$; this precoloring is proper, and, moreover, for $i=1,2$, the restriction of $\varphi'$ to $H_i$ is extendable to a proper edge coloring $f_i$ using colors $2,\dots,d$.
 By recoloring $e_1$ and $e_2$ by color $1$ and coloring every edge of $M$ by the color in $\{1,\dots,d\}$ that is missing at its endpoints, we obtain an extension of $\varphi$.

 Suppose now that every precolored edge of $H_1$ either corresponds to a precolored edge of $H_2$, or that the corresponding edge of $H_2$ is adjacent to a precolored edge of $H_2$.
 Since the restriction of $\varphi$ to $H_1$ is extendable, it follows that if $e_1 = u_1v_1$ is the edge of $H_1$ corresponding to the precolored edge $e_2 =u_2v_2$ of $H_2$, then $e_1$ is precolored under $H_1$.
 Moreover, since $\varphi \notin \mathcal{C}$, there are at least two precolored edges of $H_1$ incident with $u_1$ and similarly for $v_1$.
-Suppose e.g. that $\varphi(e_1)= 1$ and that color $2$ does not appear at $u_1$ under $\varphi$, but color $3$ appears at $u_1$.
+Suppose e.g. that $\varphi(e_1)= 1$ and that color $2$ does appear at $v_1$ under $\varphi$, but not at $u_1$, and that color $3$ appears at $u_1$.
 We define a new precoloring $\varphi'$ of $Q_d$ by recoloring the edge with color $3$ under $\varphi$ by color $2$, and by coloring the corresponding edge of $H_2$ by color $2$.
-By the induction hypothesis, for $i=1,2$, the restriction of $\varphi'$ to $H_i$ is extendable to a proper edge coloring $f_i$ using colors $1,2,4,\dots,d$.
-By recoloring the edges incident with $u_1$ and $v_1$ with color $2$ by color $3$, we obtain proper edges colorings of $H_1$ and $H_2$, such that we may color any edge of $M$ by the color missing at its endpoints to obtain an extension of $\varphi$.
+Then, by Theorem \ref{th:hypercube}, the restriction of $\varphi'$ to $H_2$ is extendable to a proper edge coloring using colors $1,2,4, \dots, d$, and the restriction of $\varphi'$ to $H_1$ does not satisfy (C1), (C3) or (C4) (with $d-1$ in place of $d$).
+Furthermore, since $2$ is the only color that appears on two edges under $\varphi'$, and these two edges are both adjacent to $e_1$, $\varphi'$ does not satisfy (C2).
+Hence, by the induction hypothesis, the restriction of $\varphi'$ to $H_1$ is extendable to a proper edge coloring $f_1$ using colors $1,2,4,\dots,d$.
+By recoloring the edges incident with $u_1$ and $u_2$ with color $2$ by color $3$, we obtain proper edges colorings of $H_1$ and $H_2$, such that we may color any edge of $M$ by the color missing at its endpoints to obtain an extension of $\varphi$.

 Let us now consider the case when the restriction of $\varphi$ to $H_1$ is not extendable.
 Then there is some edge $u_1v_1$ in $H_1$ such that all precolored edges of $H_1$ are incident with $u_1$ or $v_1$ and $u_1v_1$ is not precolored.
 Without loss of generality, we assume that the edge in $H_2$ is precolored $d$, there is some edge $e_1$ precolored $3$ incident with $u_1$ such that the corresponding edge $e_2$ of $H_2$ is not precolored, and there is an edge precolored $2$ incident with $v_1$.
 We define a new precoloring $\varphi'$ from $\varphi$ by recoloring $e_1$ by color $2$ and coloring $e_2$ by color $2$.
 We may now finish the proof by proceeding exactly as in the preceding paragraph. \end{proof}